kubic71/bachelors-thesis/ideas.md

 ### Parallel-scheduling iterative approach
-In the case of iterative attacks, we can add on top another meta-algorithm, that will execute one step of optimization one image from the set.
+In the case of iterative attacks, we can add on top another meta-algorithm, that will execute one step of optimization on one image from the set.
 It will observe the black-box output, that will guide the following decisions of allocating the remaining budget of queries.

 This can be framed as a bandit RL problem.